aurorusidk/starling/DESIGN.md

 * Less than or equal check `<=`
 * Greater than or equal check `>=`

-Operators may also be "grouped" using brackets `( )`.
+Operators may also be grouped using brackets `( )`.
 This allows the order of operations to be more precisely controlled.

 In addition to these, there are some special operations that may be performed on certain types.
 * Call `foo(params)` - for callables, such as functions; also used for creating new objects of structs